 In a city that’s decidedly not lacking in the art and farm markets, merch pop-ups, and food trucks, Freret Market stands out for its sheer size and the fact that it combines all those components — art, flea, food/farm, and live music.
 This open-air market is located at Freret Street and Napoleon Avenue and is held on the first Saturday of every month (except June-August) from 11 a.m. to 4 p.m.

 Today’s Freret Market is a vital part of the renaissance that Freret Street has been experiencing.
 The eight blocks stretching from Downtown to Uptown New Orleans parallel to St. Charles Avenue are known as a popular destination for food, shopping, and entertainment.
 The street hosts many restaurants, specialty shops, art galleries, bars, coffee shops, and more.
-It’s also home of the annual Freret Street Festival, held on the first Saturday in April.
-The festival has been growing since the mid-1990s, with about 200 vendors participating last year.
+It’s also home of the annual Freret Street Festival, held on the first Saturday in the spring (March and April).
+The festival has been growing since the mid-1990s, with over 100 vendors participating in the past.

 Freret Market is located near the University District, which contains the Tulane and Loyola campuses.
 The area is easy to navigate and get to from the French Quarter and other areas by car and public transportation.
 There’s off-street parking in the lot at the corner of Cadiz and Magnolia Streets, and plenty of street parking on adjacent streets.

 And, please note: The Alder Hotel offers free self-parking in the parking lot directly across the street.
 It’s relatively rare to find this amenity in New Orleans, so we hope you take advantage of it!

 Stay in touch and save on rates and more at the Alder Hotel by signing up for our email list at https://alderhotel.com/email-offers/.
 If you find a lower rate on your Alder Hotel rooms at the time of booking, call 1.888.626.5861 to let us know, and we will match that rate!